Expo News

 DEVELOPMENT

-Building on the exhibition “Dessins assassins” from the Caen Memorial and in cooperation with international experts, the exhibition was developed by Kazerne Dossin, under the direction of Dr Veerle Vanden Daelen, deputy director and coordinator of collections and research at Kazerne Dossin, and Dr Laurence Schram, senior researcher at Kazerne Dossin.
+Building on the exhibition “Dessins assassins” from the Caen Memorial and in cooperation with international experts, the exhibition was developed by Kazerne Dossin, under the direction of Dr Veerle Vanden Daelen, deputy director and coordinator of collections and research at Kazerne Dossin, and Dr Laurence Schram, researcher at Kazerne Dossin.

 EXHIBITION

-• Introductory text and campaign image
+• Introductory text

 • Six historical sections